The Project Lifecycle is the set of phases that a project goes through – it is a high-level outline of the project activities.

 - Most organizations have created a procedure or template for categories of projects that outline the project lifecycle and phase exit criteria.

 - The phase entry and exit points are typically reviewed with the stakeholders to demonstrate progress and obtain stakeholder buy-in.

-- Ideally, phases represent completing and retiring a major amount of project risk.
+- Ideally,lifecylce phases represent completing and retiring a major amount of project risk.

-- Project Lifecycle Definition: “The project life cycle is the series of phases that a project passes through from its initiation to its closure.”
+- Project Lifecycle Definition: “The series of phases that a project passes through from its start to its completion.”
 PMBOK® Guide

 Lesson notes are only available for subscribers.

 PMI, PMP and PMBOK are registered marks of the Project Management Institute, Inc.